corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-running.md

 1. Go to the `PartyA` node window and run this command:

-`flow start RedeemApplesInitiator buyer: PartyB, stampId: <voucher ID present in the both parties' vaults>`
+`flow start RedeemApplesInitiator buyer: PartyB, stampId: <voucher ID of the voucher that you created in step 1>`

 2. Now you can query `PartyB` again to verify if they redeemed their `AppleStamp` voucher correctly: